swiftlang/swift-evolution/proposals/0091-improving-operators-in-protocols.md

 ## Proposed solution

-The solution described below is an _addition_ to the Swift language.
-This document does _not_ propose that the current way of defining operators be removed or changed at this time.
-Rather, we describe an addition that specifically provides improvements for protocol operator requirements.

 When a protocol wishes to declare operators that conforming types must implement, we propose adding the ability to declare operator requirements as static members of the protocol: